K1D77A/lunamech-matrix-api/README.md

 [Lunamech.com](https://lunamech.com)

 # v2
 V2 is under active development while v1 is now in maintenance only mode.
+I suggest all new users use V2.
-Currently v2 wraps every call in the client-server spec, the spaces api and every call in the synapse admin api.
+Currently v2 wraps every call in the client-server spec, the spaces api, every call in the synapse admin api and the integrations API (handling OpenID verification).

 # Important notes